RolandChristensen/developer-journal/_posts/2024-08-20-git-and-github-source-control.md

 Before starting you want to make sure you are starting with a clean ***Working Directory*** and ***Staging Area***.

 All commits on the branch you are working on will remain when you change branches, so you do not need to worry about them.
-Any uncommited changes need to be ***stashed***.
+Any uncommitted changes need to be ***stashed***.

 ## Git Stash
 1. `git stash --include-untracked` to stash files that are currently tracked and untracked files.
-The "--include-untracked" flag will include the ***Working Directory***, which is probably a good idea to avoid checking changes into the hotfix branch inadvertantly.
+The "--include-untracked" flag will include the ***Working Directory***, which is probably a good idea to avoid checking changes into the hotfix branch inadvertently.
 1. `git checkout main` to switch to parent branch you will be merging the hotfix into.
 1. Follow the instructions in the [Developing a New Feature](#Developing-a-New-Feature) section and do not cut corners.
 Do not let the pressure to go fast interfere with the quality of the work.